-All of our courses are online and allow you to work at your own pace.
-We give students up to 6 months to complete our Comprehensive course and up to 3 months for each of our subsequent courses (Advanced I and II, Small Business I and II).
-This time frame is based off completing just one chapter per week as well as giving students 2 additional weeks to study for each exam.
+All of our tax courses are available online, allowing you to learn to do taxes at your own pace.
+We give students up to 6 months to complete our Comprehensive tax course and up to 3 months for each of our subsequent tax courses (Advanced I and II, Small Business I and II).
+This time frame is based on completing just one chapter per week as well as giving students 2 additional weeks to study for each exam.
 However, some students will be able to work more quickly depending on their time constraints and/or study needs.
-There is no penalty if you complete your course in a shorter time frame.
+There is no penalty if you complete your tax course in a shorter time frame.

 How much time should I allow for each online lesson?

-The time spent on each chapter will vary, however; for our most popular Comprehensive Tax Course, you should expect to spend 5-6 hours per chapter to read the chapter and the reading assignment, to complete lesson problems, and to complete homework assignments.
+The time spent on each tax course will vary depending on the student’s previous existing tax knowledge, study habits, etc. In general, you can expect to spend 5-6 hours per chapter to read the chapter and the reading assignment, and to complete lesson problems, assignments, quizzes, and tests.